 - Due to nonlinear behavior of the loudspeaker, the relationship between the acoustic pressure produced by the loudspeaker and the electrical signal driving it is not exactly linear; therefore, an adaptive filter that, in most designs, is a linear component, cannot adequately model the echo path.
 As a result, more stringent requirements are imposed onto the NLP so any audible traces of residual echoes are removed.

 The above mentioned characteristics of echoes require acoustic echo cancellers be equipped with more advanced adaptive filters, double talk detectors and nonlinear processors than their line/network echo canceller counterparts.

-Acoustic Echo Cancellers are expected to address (cancel/suppress) echoes of large energy comparable or exceeding the equivalent energy of the incoming signals.
-Such conditions pose challenging requirements for double-talk detectors; an advanced VOCAL Acoustic Echo Canceller’s double-talk detector performs well in conditions where ERL > -6dB.
+Acoustic Echo Cancellers are expected to address (cancel/suppress) echoes of large energy, comparable or exceeding the equivalent energy of the incoming signals.
+Such conditions pose challenging requirements for double-talk detectors.
+An advanced VOCAL Acoustic Echo Canceller’s double-talk detector performs well in conditions where ERL > -6dB.

-Since signal gains are controllable by the end user (by adjusting volume knobs for the loudspeaker or for the microphone, and that affects the total system loop gain), Acoustic Echo Cancellers, being a part of the closed-loop system, can be potentially exposed to system instability, which, if not controllable, may manifest by producing a howling effect.
-VOCAL’s Acoustic Echo Canceller is equipped with an anti-howling feature that minimizes the howling effect.
+Since signal gains are controllable by the end user (by adjusting volume knobs for the loudspeaker or for the microphone, and that affects the total system loop gain), Acoustic Echo Cancellers, being a part of the closed-loop system, can be potentially exposed to system instability, which, if not controllable, may manifest as a howling effect.
+VOCAL’s Acoustic Echo Canceller software is equipped with an anti-howling feature that minimizes the howling effect.

-Standards Compliance: A Brief Note
+Acoustic Echo Cancellation Standards Compliance: A Brief Note

 In general, acoustic echo canceller performance requirements are driven by “industry standards” and customer requirements.